Shared office space for rent is now being offered on the commercial office space menu under the new name ”co-working spaces.”

 Shared Office Space for Rent v Fixed Tenancy

 Of course we don’t need to be tied to a fixed office any more.
 We’ve been using smart phones for a couple of years to check email but now we’re comfortable using mobile devices to prepare and share documents.
 As websites have become optimised for the tiny phone screen, or the larger tablet screen, we can now comfortably read and format text.
+This is where Shared Office Space for Rent can be a perfect fit.

 Freelancers Use Shared Office Space for Rent

 They can work at home, in transit, in cafes or clients’ offices or even, as some of our clients do, use a virtual office address to give the appearance of having a dedicated office.
+Shared Office Space for Rent may be the best option.

 Virtual Desktops Coming

 Working on the go has suddenly become lighter and will become even more convenient as ‘cloud computing’ turns our mobile devices into virtual desktops.
 Distance travelling is already easier.
 Removing your laptop from the cover to put it through screening at the airport will become a nuisance of the past.
 My iPad was not screened last time I flew .While away from our desk we can still access documentation saved from the desktop to web-based document storage sites such as ‘Dropbox’ or ‘Evernote’.
 These sites can be accessed by mobile devices, so there’s less need to carry paper files or a laptop.
+Shared office space for rent fits with this concept perfectly.

 Co-Workers Use Shared Office Spaces